 - Gluten Free: Substitute gluten free crushed vanilla wafer crackers.
 We like Kinnikinnik.

-- Egg Free: I could not find any eggless lemon curd to purchase but we did find a recipe for simple eggless lemon curd from Mommy's Home Cooking.
+- Egg Free: I had a hard time finding egg free lemon curd to purchase but we did find a recipe for simple eggless lemon curd from Mommy's Home Cooking.
 We also found some eggless meringue powder too!
 You can find it here from Vor.

 - Vegan: Just follow the substitutions above for an egg free version.